vukics/cppqed/doc/installation.rst

 C++QEDv2 depends on a number of open source libraries:

 Boost C++ libraries
   provide indispensable extensions to the C++ standard, and are *de facto* standard by their own right.
 The framework depends on a number of them, the most notable ones being Fusion, Lambda, MPL, Operators, and Preprocessor.
 On many systems, (a selection of) the Boost libraries are available.
 They are packaged for Debian and Mac OS X. Alternatively, they can be downloaded and installed from `the main Boost portal <http://www.boost.org>`_.
-Although version 1.35 is in principle sufficient for the framework, it is advisable to use as new a version as possible, since experience has shown that there can be clashes between old versions of Boost and new versions of compilers.
+Although version 1.43 is in principle sufficient for the framework, it is advisable to use as new a version as possible, since experience has shown that there can be clashes between old versions of Boost and new versions of compilers, especially when template metaprogramming is concerned.

   All the Boost libraries necessary for the framework are header-only.
-Therefore, we also provide an alternative package in which the Boost dependencies are placed in a subdirectory under ``utils/include``.
+Therefore, we also provide an alternative package in which the Boost dependencies are placed in a subdirectory under :file:`utils/include`.
 When using this package, no separate Boost libraries need to be installed.
-Cf. sec. :ref:`boostIntegration`.
+Cf. Sec. :ref:`boostIntegration`.

 GNU Scientific library (GSL)
   provides a very wide variety of numerical solutions in a solid object-oriented design (in C!).
 They are not used directly, but are wrapped into C++ classes and functions, so that they are easily replaced (e.g. if licensing problems arise).
 Packaged for Debian and Mac OS X, or can be downloaded from `the GSL homepage <http://www.gnu.org/software/gsl/>`_.
 I haven't thoroughly determined the minimal version, but 1.8 is known to work.